 From launch, all of their deodorants used sodium bicarbonate within their formula.
 Since then they have renamed this collection “Core” and in June 2021 launched a baking soda free version, presumably due to consumers reacting to the sodium bicarbonate.

 In June 2021, Wild launched three sensitive options without baking soda, yet, these still contain fragrance.
 Although baking soda free options are always welcomed by consumers, those with extra-sensitive skin may continue to react as people can still be allergic to fragrances.

 What different deodorant flavours do Wild have?

-Wild have 8 flavours within their natural deodorant collection, which are: Orange Zest, Jasmine & Mandarin Blossom, Fresh Cotton & Sea Salt, Bergamot Rituals, Lavender Haze, Coconut Dream and lastly, Mint & Eucalyptus.
+Wild have 6 flavours (August 22) within their natural deodorant collection, which are: Orange & Neroli, Jasmine & Mandarin Blossom, Fresh Cotton & Sea Salt, Pomegranate & Pink Peppercorns, Coconut & Vanilla and lastly, Mint & Aloe Vera.
 It is also worth noting that Wild are regularly bringing out ‘fun new limited edition flavours’.
 They have the largest flavour range of all the refillable deodorants.

 What are the ingredients in Proverb natural deodorant?

 Proverb is based in Derbyshire, UK with their formulation taking place in a lab in Cambridge, UK.
 Their formulas are all vegan and free from Aluminium, petroleums, parabens, SLS, artificial fragrance, propylene glycol, propylene/ aerosol gases, Animal testing GM ingredients and gluten-free.

 Similarly to Wild, Proverb’s natural deodorant is based around an oil and powder formulation, but their oil elements differ, coming from Carnauba wax, Candillia wax, Bayberry wax, Chia seed oil and Broccoli seed oil.